Day (7½ months)

-During this course, the practical application of venipuncture continues as students study the clinical chemistry department of a laboratory, coagulation, serology, and blood typing.
-Students learn the specifics of blood glucose, blood urea nitrogen, and cholesterol.
+During this course, the practical application of venipuncture continues as medical assisting students study the clinical chemistry department of a laboratory, coagulation, serology, and blood typing.
+Medical assisting students learn the specifics of blood glucose, blood urea nitrogen, and cholesterol.
 Assisting patients with special needs and patient education are included.
 The course also trains the class is cardiopulmonary resuscitation and use of an automated external defibrillator pursuant to the standards of the American Heart Association.
 Prerequisite: MA301

 Anatomy and Physiology II with Medical Terminology